-Employee asserts that the analysis presented in the LSRT Recommendations for Reduction of Force at McKinley is the reason that she should have not been subject to the instant RIF.
-The undersigned notes that the LSRT recommendations suggest the elimination of several positions, but do not propose the elimination of the registrar position.
-In Anjuwan v.
+Employee alleges that after he was terminated, another staff person was placed in his position.
+This Office has previously held that it lacks jurisdiction to entertain any post-RIF activity, which may have occurred at an agency.
+A complaint of this nature is a grievance and does not fall within the purview of OEA's scope of review.
+Additionally, in Anjuwan v.
 D.C.
 Department of Public Works, 729 A.2d 883 (December 11, 1998), the D.C.
 Court of Appeals ruled that OEA lacked authority to determine whether an Agency's RIF was bona fide.
 The Court of Appeals explained that as long as a RIF is "justified by a shortage of funds at the agency level, the agency has discretion to implement the RIF..."
 The Court also noted that OEA does not have the "authority to second guess the mayor's decision about the shortage of funds...[or] management decisions about which position should be abolished in implementing the RIF."